 Natural Remedies for Warts

-Following are some remedies that others suggested, plus some I heard about in other places.
+Following are some remedies that others suggested, plus some others that we didn't get to try.

-- removal by a physician (I’d read over and over that the wart often comes back.
-This is the case for one of my son’s friends.)
+Removal by a Physician: (I'd read over and over that the wart often comes back.
+This was the case for one of my son's friends.)

 and one that really caught my eye.